Chemaclass/php-best-practices/team-work/agile.md

 # Agile

+## Continuous feedback

+A healthy environment of openness and honest feedback among team members which is critical for a team to learn and adapt quickly to perform at their best potential.

 ## Minimize the scope of your tasks

 Try to minimize the scope of your working tickets to the minimum value that could make sense,